t-costas/MEng-PROJECT/README.md

 ---

-## 📖 Overview
+## Overview

 This project develops an **Automated Optical Inspection (AOI)** pipeline for **Printed Circuit Board (PCB)** defect detection.
 The system combines classical computer vision, deep learning, and CAD-driven alignment to deliver a reproducible, open-source solution for PCB quality control.
+More detailed descriptions of the code can be found within each subfolder.

 - **Phase 1 – Board-Level Classification**
   - Whole-board pass/fail classification using **ResNet18 (transfer learning)**.